-11 "[The aces] stood out like men moving forward through a forest of stumps.
+^{11. &}quot;[The aces] stood out like men moving forward through a forest of stumps.
 Their names were gilded.
 They had shot down at least five [enemy planes]. [...]
 There were no other values [...]
 That was the final judgement.
-[Victories] were everything. ...If you did not have [victories], you were nothing."
-(Salter 1956, emphasis added).
+[Victories] were everything. ...If you did not have [victories], you were nothing." ((Salter, 1956), emphasis added).

-$^{^{12}}$ Similarly, during the Battle of Britain - arguably the decisive air battle of World War II - two highlydecorated German pilots, Adolf Galland and Werner Mölders, were neck and neck in terms of total victories (Galland 1993).
-When Mölders was ordered to confer with the head of the Luftwaffe, Hermann Göring, he went
+^{12.} Similarly, during the Battle of Britain-arguably the decisive air battle of World War II-two highly decorated German pilots, Adolf Galland and Werner Mölders, were neck and neck in terms of total victories (Galland, 1993).
+When Mölders was ordered to confer with the head of the Luftwaffe, Hermann Göring, he went to Berlin for three days of meetings-but only on the condition that Galland be grounded for the same number of days.
+Göring (himself a high-scoring WWI fighter pilot) agreed, taking one of his best pilots out of combat for no reason other than to ensure "fair" competition.

-Knoke was not only keeping track of his former teammates' overall score.
-Despite several deaths of comrades, he reacted in a strong, personal way to the widening gap between himself and his former squadron peers.
-In our main analysis, we will use peer groups at the same level - former squadron peers - as mentioned by Knoke to define joint service.
+his former squadron peers.
+In our main analysis, we will use peer groups at the same level-former squadron peers-as mentioned by Knoke to define joint service.

-Recognition for aerial victories took two main forms - medals and mentions.
+Recognition for aerial victories took two main forms-medals and mentions.
 The German armed forces operated an elaborate system of medals.
-The principal awards for valor were the Iron Crosses and the Knight's Cross, with higher awards requiring increasingly higher tallies of downed Allied fighters.13 In addition, soldiers could receive a mention in the daily bulletin.
+The principal awards for valour were the Iron Crosses and the Knight's Cross, with higher awards requiring increasingly higher tallies of downed Allied fighters.
+In addition, soldiers could receive a mention in the daily bulletin.
 This was one of the highest forms of recognition available in the German armed forces.
 A typical daily report would describe battles on the different fronts.
-Mentions of individual soldiers' 'accomplishments' were rare: During the entire war, fewer than 1,200 men were recognized in this way (Wegmann 1982), out of the 18 million German men who served.14 A typical example for fighter pilots is Hans-Joachim Marseille's second mention on June 18, 1942: "First Lieutenant Marseille shot down ten enemy planes in a 24-hour period in North Africa, raising his total score of aerial victories to 101" (Wegmann 1982).
+Mentions of individual soldiers' "accomplishments" were rare: During the entire war, fewer than 1,200 men were recognized in this way (Wegmann, 1982), out of the 18 million German men who served.
+A typical example for fighter pilots is Hans-Joachim Marseille's second mention on 18 June 1942: "First Lieutenant Marseille shot down ten enemy planes in a 24-hour period in North Africa, raising his total score of aerial victories to 101" (Wegmann, 1982).

 The propaganda department within the operations staff of the German armed forces produced the daily Wehrmachtbericht.
-Like all propaganda by the Third Reich, it mixed truth and distortions (Scherzer 2005).
+Like all propaganda by the Third Reich, it mixed truth and distortions (Scherzer, 2005).
 Highlighting the alleged "superiority" of German fighting men was an integral part of this strategy.
 However, we find no evidence of the Wehrmachtbericht distorting the accomplishments of pilots.
 Mentions only occur for an exclusive group of outstanding pilots.
-We have information on the universe of mentioned fighter pilots (60); of these, 43 are mentioned for the number of aerial victories they achieved, either cumulatively or in a single period (one day, one month, etc).
+We have information on the universe of mentioned fighter pilots (60); of these, 43 are mentioned for the number of aerial victories they achieved, either cumulatively or in a single period (1 day, 1 month, etc.).
 Mentioned pilots ended the war with an average of 107 victories, and scored an average of 2.6 victories a month (compared to an average of 0.67 victories per pilot-month in our overall sample).

-C. Data
+2.3.
+Data